ignacy/woda/README.md

 ## More detailed example

-In my opinion there should be only a handful of acceptance tests for any of the common sizes of web applications.
-Woda makes it easy to write this kind of tests, the idea is to optimize for the common case so you can test most of the basic behaviour.
+Woda makes it easy to write a handful of acceptance test, using most common interaction methods.

-Example for a full test for authentication feature:
+Example of a test for authentication feature:

 ```clojure